What is the full form of B.Tech?

 - VIT Engineering Entrance Examination(VITEEE)

-Specialization options in B.Tech courses
+Specialisation options in B.Tech courses

-Engineering is an ever-evolving area, with so many existing branches.
+Engineering is an ever-evolving area with so many existing branches.
 New specialization options continue to evolve with the advancement of new technologies, which are described below.

 - Civil engineering